PACSCL’s Strategic Planning Process

-The strategic planning process has arisen out of a recognition that in order to continue to serve its members, and to strengthen support from its members and external stakeholders, PACSCL must have a clear mission, a vision flowing from that mission, an awareness of the challenges and opportunities facing it, and both long range goals and strategic objectives.
-To that end, members engaged in self-study through a questionnaire and series of discussions at quarterly meetings in 2001, and in a day-long retreat concentrating on PACSCL’s future in January 2002.
-Preparations for this day were carried out by a consultant in conjunction with the Executive Committee.
-Subsequently the consultant worked with the Executive Committee and with the full Board to assess the organization’s response to the ideas generated at the retreat and to prepare for the creation of a strategic plan.
-The plan is periodically updated, most recently in 2006.
+The strategic planning process has arisen out of a recognition that to continue to serve its members and to strengthen support from its members and external stakeholders, PACSCL must have a clear mission, a vision flowing from that mission, an awareness of the challenges and opportunities facing it, and both long-range goals and strategic objectives.
+Prior rounds of strategic planning occurred in 2001-2002 and in 2013-2015.

 In the fall of 2020, a committee was formed to consider a new cycle of strategic planning for 2021-2024.
 The committee worked virtually from October through January 2021 and generated not only a strategic plan but also a task-based three-year plan that provides a flexible structure to reach the goals stated in the strategic plan.